GaiaNet-AI/docs/docs/node-guide/quick-start/installer.md

 If you're a frequent Gaianet node runner, we recommend you run the GaiaNet node with the supervise tool.

-More details to be added.
+More details need to be added.